SchemaSmith Documentation

 <custom folders> Anything you declared in ScriptFolders

 Table JSON files are named schema.tablename.json (e.g., dbo.Customer.json, public.order_lines.json).
-For MySQL the schema segment is the database/schema name.
+MySQL carries no per-table schema, so MySQL packages drop the segment entirely and name the file tablename.json.
 If a table or schema name contains filesystem-illegal characters, the encoded form is used in the filename — see Filesystem-Illegal Character Encoding.

 SQL script files can be organized into subdirectories within any script folder.
 All .sql files are discovered recursively and sorted alphabetically by full path.